 Sports Betting Basics: The More You Know

-The PointsBet promo code, for example, gets you 2 risk-free bets worth up to $1,000.
-And if you sign up using the SugarHosue promo code, you can start off with a deposit match of up to $250.
+The PointsBet Second Chance Bet, for example, gets you a welcome bonus ” Get up to $500 in Bonus Bets + $125 in Bonus Bets to use during Power Hour!”
+And if you sign up using the Betrivers Affiliate Code, you can start off with a deposit match of up to $250.
 This way, you can try betting without making a big investment.